Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Whisk the heavy cream in a measuring cup until it’s creamy.
-Then, add the eggs, flour, xanthan gum, water, and salt.
-Whisk until smooth.
+Step 1: Whisk heavy cream in a liquid measuring cup until creamy.
+Then, stir in the eggs, flour, xanthan gum, water, and salt.

-Step 2: Rest the mixture a room temperature for 30 minutes or overnight in the fridge for best results.
+Step 2: Rest the mixture at room temperature for at least 30 minutes or refrigerate overnight for the best results.

-Step 3: Preheat the oven to 450°F (232°C).
-Then, add one teaspoon of beef drippings, oil, butter, or ghee into each cup.
+Step 3: Preheat the oven to 450°F (232°C) and add one teaspoon of beef drippings, oil, butter, or ghee into each cup.

-Step 4: Set the muffin tin into the oven and heat them for 10 minutes.
+Step 4: Place the muffin tin in the oven and heat the drippings for 10 minutes.

 Step 6: Serve the Yorkshire puddings immediately, and enjoy!